-- a) For spots 1-2 where entry is based on the ATP Ranking (Singles). - i) If tied. - A current ranking beats a Protected Ranking. - If still tied, the ATP Doubles Ranking of both players will break the tie. - If still tied, the fewest doubles events played. - If still tied, coin toss - b) For spot 3 where entry is based on the best-of ATP Ranking (Singles or Doubles). - i) If tied. - If best-of ranking is the same, the player with the highest ATP Ranking (Singles) wins the tie. - If both doubles rankings are the same, the player with the highest ATP Ranking (Singles) wins the tie. - If still tied, coin toss - c) For spots 4-5 where entry is based on the best-of ATP Ranking (Singles or Doubles). - i) If tied. - If best-of ranking is the same, the player with the highest ATP Doubles Ranking wins the tie. - If both ATP Doubles Rankings are the same, the player with the highest ATP Ranking (Singles) wins the tie. - If still tied, the fewest doubles events played. - If still tied, coin toss
+- a) For spots 1-2 where entry is based on the ATP/WTA Ranking (Singles). - i) If tied. - A current ranking beats a Protected Ranking/Special Ranking. - If still tied, the most total points from the Grand Slams, mandatory ATP Tour Masters 1000, WTA 1000 tournaments and Nitto ATP Finals/WTA Finals main draws, and if still tied, then. - If still tied, the fewest events played, counting all missed Grand Slams, ATP Tour Masters 1000 tournaments/WTA 1000 events they could have played (as described under A. above) as if played, and if still tied, then. - · If still tied, coin toss - b) For spot 3 where entry is based on the best-of ATP/WTA Ranking (Singles or Doubles). - i) If tied. - If best-of ranking is the same, the player with the highest ATP/WTA Singles Ranking wins the tie.
+Ties between singles rankings are broken as per point a) above. - If both ATP/WTA Doubles Rankings are the same, the player with the highest ATP/WTA Ranking (Singles) wins the tie.
+Ties between doubles rankings are broken as per the ATP/WTA tie breaking rules. - A current ranking beats a Protected Ranking/Special Ranking. - · If still tied, coin toss